Master Gardener Volunteer Program

 The Master Gardener trainee’s commitment to volunteering is just as important (if not more so) than the educational component of the course.
 Trainees have the chance to educate and inspire others in their communities through horticulture activities.
 Volunteer tasks may include everything from designing an elementary school garden with children, to creating a horticulture therapy program at a senior center, to helping a neighborhood beautification team with site and plant selection.

-Upon completion of the educational component and 40 hours of volunteer service, the Master Gardener trainee will receive his or her Master Gardener Volunteer certification.
+Upon completion of the educational component and 40 hours of volunteer service, the trainee will receive his or her MSU Extension Master Gardener certification.